ps8v9/lcasecbl/README.md

 lcasecbl
 ========

-C99 utility to format COBOL in lowercase.
+C99 utility to convert COBOL to lowercase or uppercase.

-The following are excluded from being converted to lowercase:
+The following are excluded from being converted to the target case:

     comment lines
     sequence area  (columns 1-6)